Ken Avery begins his 23rd year as Gardener.

 Marie Demler was introduced as the new Volunteer Coordinator as was Doris Larson as the co-editor of the newsletter.

-Directors elected were: Cindy Berg (new), Betty Bryan (new), Robert Dassett Jr., Marie Demler (new), Lynn Deweese, Lynne Holman, Doris Larson (new), Janet O’Leary (new), Caroline Price., Susan Warde (new), George Weiss (new).
+Directors elected were: Cindy Berg (new), Betty Bryan (new), Robert Dassett Jr., Marie Demler (new), Lynn Deweese, Lynne Holman, Doris Larson (new), Janet O’Leary (new), Caroline Price., Susan Warde (new since Summer 1980), George Weiss (new).

 Ex-officio member: Kenneth Avery.
 Martha Crone as honorary life member.

 Following the election the outdoor activities commenced.
 First the trail with the new markers to match stations in the new guidebook was opened with a ribbon cutting ceremony and dedicated with Lynne Holman, Naomi Loper and the other MPRB staff officiating.
-Lynne Holman had spent almost five years working with the MPRB staff on the booklet.
+Lynne Holman had worked with the MPRB staff on the booklet since 1979.
 Then Mike Ryan lead a tour over the trail.
-There would be tree planting of a Mountain Ash and Moana Beim would throw the first shovel of dirt for the “30th Anniversary Tree”.
+There was a tree planting of a Mountain Ash and Moana Beim threw the first shovel of dirt for the “30th Anniversary Tree”.

-The new guide book had proved so popular that the first printing was already gone and more were being printed.
+The new long awaited guide book had proved so popular that the first printing was already gone and more were being printed.
 At that time visitors could keep them.

 At the Board meeting following the annual meeting, officers elected were: Lynn Deweese, President; Lynne Holman, Vice President; Betty Bryan, Secretary; Caroline Price, Treasurer.

-In the Summer issue of the Fringed Gentian™ (Vol. 29 No. 3 Summer 1981) President Lynn Deweese wrote about Minneapolis’ urban forest and the passing of two well known trees as the result of a tornado on June 14th.
+In the summer issue of The Fringed Gentian™ (Vol. 29 No. 3 Summer 1981) President Lynn Deweese wrote about Minneapolis’ urban forest and the destruction of two well known trees as the result of a tornado on June 14th.
 The large Ginkgo and large Ash near the Rose Gardens were both destroyed - both were Minneapolis Heritage Trees.
-Meanwhile near the Garden, the large elm beyond the back gate that the Friends had been injecting each year since 1976 to prevent Dutch Elm Disease was still standing while all around it had fallen.
+Meanwhile near the Garden, the large elm beyond the back gate that the Friends had been injecting each year since 1976 to prevent Dutch Elm Disease was still standing while all elms around it had fallen.

 Details of the annual meeting in May were reported.
 Mary Maguire Lerman wrote an article about Goldenrods.